rust-cli/book/src/tutorial/packaging.md

 Just look at [the "Installation" section][rg-install] of its README!

 Note that it lists a few different options how you can install it:
-It starts with a link to the Github releases which contain the binaries so you can download them directly;
+It starts with a link to the GitHub releases which contain the binaries so you can download them directly;
 then it lists how to install it using a bunch of different package manages;
 finally, you can also install it using `cargo install`.